Marine pleads guilty, ending final Haditha trial

 "Marines know that they are the best trained and led military men and women in the world," Buhl said.
 "But the cauldron of war is the most intense thing humans can experience and this case falls on the extreme end of that spectrum."

-Buhl served in the same battalion and regiment as Wuterich, but never met him and was deployed in that unit before the events at Haditha that are at the centre of the case.
+Buhl served in the same battalion and regiment as Wuterich, but never met him and was deployed in that unit prior to the events at Haditha that are at the centre of the case.

+Six out of the eight Marines originally accused in the case had their charges dismissed by military judges, and a seventh was cleared of criminal wrongdoing.

+Wuterich enlisted in the Marines after his 1998 graduation from high school, where he was an athletic honour-roll student and played with the marching band.